 The slaves, chained together, would be marched, single-file, through the door to awaiting ships.
 It was the last time they were in their country, and oftentimes, the last time they saw their loved ones, before heading across the Atlantic.

 As a student of history, I believe it is our obligation to learn about the good, bad, and ugly parts of our history.
 We need to be aware of our past so we never repeat the mistakes of those who came before us.
-Visiting Cape Coast Castle is not a fun experience, but it’s necessary when you visit Elmina and Cape Coast, Ghana.
+Visiting Cape Coast Castle is not a fun experience, but it’s necessary when you visiting Elmina and Cape Coast, Ghana.

 Cape Coast Castle